gregraka/gregraka.github.io/qs_users_install.md

    ownCloud server.

 ## What's Next?
 Congratulations!
-You have successfully installed the client and connected to the server.
+You have successfully connected to the server.

-To being using ownCloud, see
+To begin using ownCloud, see
 [Using the Synchronization Client](https://doc.owncloud.org/desktop/2.5/navigating.html).